ARK Logic: Foundation (1993–1995)

 ARK Logic was principally founded by Ruey "Ray" Lu in 1993 in Santa Clara, California.
 Lewis Eggebrecht, the chief designer of the IBM Personal Computer, was hired as the chief scientific officer of ARK.

 The company released its first products to the market in October 1994, comprising a pair of GUI accelerators designed in-house by ARK.
 They were the ARK1000PV and the ARK2000PV, the former a 32-bit GUI accelerator and the latter a 64-bit GUI accelerator.
 Both used DRAM and a host interface unit compatible with both Peripheral Component Interconnect (PCI) and VESA Local Bus (VLB).
 The host interface unit also contains built-in intelligent cache to achieve sustained burst transactions over the PCI bus and zero-wait-state transactions over both PCI and VLB.
-ARK's first design win was with Western Digital's Paradise subsidiary, which chose the 32-bit ARK1000PV for their low-cost Bali 32 graphics accelerator card in November 1994.
+ARK's first design win was with Western Digital's Paradise subsidiary, which chose the 32-bit ARK1000PV for its low-cost Bali 32 graphics accelerator card in November 1994.